andkret/Cookbook/docs/10-Updates.md

 - **2024-07-31**
-  - Added 10 platform architecture react videos id did to the "Best Practices" section.
+  - Added 10 platform architecture react videos I did to the "Best Practices" section.
 This way you get a better feeling of what companies are doing and which tools they use [click here](06-BestPracticesCloud.md#best-practices)

 - **2024-07-17**